Connect with us

 UFC Earnings

 While the contracts of many sports athletes are publicly disclosed, it’s harder to find information regarding fighter pay in the UFC.
 Typically, fight earnings are disclosed only if the event took place in a state that requires the UFC to do so, such as California.
-The only other ways in which they would become publicly available is if they were disclosed in court documents as part of an ongoing lawsuit, or if the fighter revealed the information themselves.
+The only other ways in which they would become publicly available are if they were disclosed in court documents as part of an ongoing lawsuit or if the fighters themselves were to reveal the information.

 That said, we do know that most fighters start out on a contract paying $10,000 per fight, plus an additional $10,000 per win.
 As a fighter’s ranking increases, their new contracts pay significantly more.
 Eventually, top contenders or champions will receive a percentage of the PPV sales.

-According to Forbes, when Amanda Nunes submitted Meisha Tate by rear naked choke to win the belt in 2016, she earned a total of $180,000.
-This included a $50,000 performance bonus and $30,000 from Reebook sponsorship.
+According to Forbes, when Amanda Nunes submitted Miesha Tate by rear-naked choke to win the belt in 2016, she earned a total of $180,000.
+This included a $50,000 performance bonus and $30,000 from a Reebok sponsorship.

-When Nunes fought Ronda Rousey later that year, she earned $200,000, comprising $100,000 base pay and another $100,000 for winning the fight.
-It was initially reported that Rousey would earn $3 million for the fight, but in 2023, leaked court documents revealed she earned approximately $4.88 million.
+When Nunes fought Ronda Rousey later that year, she earned $200,000, comprising a $100,000 base pay and an additional $100,000 for winning the fight.
+It was initially reported that Rousey would earn $3 million for the fight; however, in 2023, leaked court documents revealed that she actually earned approximately $4.88 million.

 Dan Western is a British journalist with a decade's worth of experience in researching financial information of the world's most influential people.